crossvale-inc/ocp-introduction-workshop/workshop-script.md

     ...
 ```

-And mount it, by adding the following `volumeMount` structure to the `spec.template.spec.containers` structure:
+And mount it, by adding the following `volumeMounts` structure to the `spec.template.spec.containers` structure:

 ```
   containers: